 Aditya and Arjun began the coaching process early, as they were entering the second semester of the ninth grade.
 Starting so early made a big difference, allowing Alice and Leslie to think along with the boys about their goals well in advance of the actual application process.

-Both Alice and Leslie have experience lecturing undergraduates at Stanford, and they’ve seen firsthand how even successful applicants to highly competitive schools can feel lost once they actually arrive on campus.
+Both Alice and Leslie have experience lecturing undergraduates at Stanford, and they’ve seen firsthand how even successful admits to highly competitive schools can sometimes struggle to make the best of their actual experience on campus.

 The Menlo Coaching process is accordingly focused on the long term: not only getting in, but thinking hard about what the client actually wants and how to help them thrive in university and beyond.
 An extended engagement in which the boys could really open up and think through their preferences in depth was a boon to this process.